 So she hits up Instagram and finds a few yoga institutes in her area who are ready to give her a shoutout for 25 dollars.

 So Heena knows now that she has the budget to buy 4 Instagram shoutouts in total.

-She then would build a quick landing page and design a creative that the influencer would post on their page.
+She then would build a quick landing page and design a creature that the influencer would post on their page.
 Heena then finds that for a budget of 25$ she got about 5 orders of her 15 dollar yoga pants and with a 20% markup on the wholesale price – she breaks even.

-While doing a SWOT analysis of your brand – the best mindset you could have is to look for an untapped category like Heena and then go and hyper niche down into that category – so that you can be first in the market instead if second or third.
+While doing a SWOT analysis of your brand – the best mindset you could have is to look for an untapped category like Heena and then go and hyper-niche down into that category – so that you can be first in the market instead if second or third.

 Often the only change you would need to make is in your USP and then you need to back that up with the work that comes from trying different strategies that take you closer towards your business goals.